Free Julian Assange, before it's too late. Sign to STOP the USA Extradition

 Julian Assange is an Australian citizen and journalist who is currently a political prisoner in London.
 He is facing extradition to the USA to face 175 years imprisonment and possible execution for publishing news material that was in the public interest.
 The information contained in his publications were not sourced by him, but rather were delivered to him by whistleblowers.
 Whistleblower sourced information is the usual occupational practice of an investigative journalist in a functioning democracy.
 This case highlights clear human rights abuses of Julian Assange, serious perversions of justice and a direct attack on the very fabric of democracy across western democracies.

-Further, in light of the concerning deterioration of Julian Assange’s state of health, politicians who may be perceived as “somewhat” responsible should seriously consider how citizens would react if Julian Assange was to die in prison or be viewed shuffling in shackles in an orange fashioned Guantanamo torture jumpsuit.
+Further, in light of the concerning deterioration of Julian Assange’s state of health and with Covid19 already causing the death of other prisoners in Belmarsh (HMP) Prison, politicians who may be perceived as “somewhat” responsible should seriously consider how citizens would react if Julian Assange was to die in prison or be viewed shuffling in shackles in an orange fashioned Guantanamo torture jumpsuit.
 Responsible politicians would be best advised to deal with this matter via this legal and peaceful petitioned action and this petition provides that platform for praise and endorsement.
 We support responsible politicians doing the right thing and winning political points from 92% of Australians as per (60 Minutes Australia) polling that want the Australian Government to intervene and Bring Assange Home.
 Yes 92% is across the political spectrum.